Queuebee/pythonPlayground/webdriver_practice/README.md

 - [ ] fix ElementNotInteractableException bug
+	- I still dont know why it does that sometimes
+	- [ ] find out why it does that
+- [x] check_prison (and escape) function
 - [x] get to the shooting range
 - [x] while not 'game over'
 - [x] find target elements